Complete guide to honey bee races

 - honey capping is carried out more actively than e. g.
 Italian bees do

-Cons of the German bee (negative characteristics for beekeepers)
+Cons of the European dark bee (negative characteristics for beekeepers)

 - Less productive in terms of honey than some other races;